It was a wet start to the day on a walk where I would once again be ticking off another (fairly short) section of the Thames Path.

 |

-From here there is a long open stretch to clear, before a small less enjoyable section heading under the M25, and then on to the next road crossing - which is my exit point, heading off to Byfleet and New Haw station.
+From here there is a long open stretch to clear, before we begin a less enjoyable section, heading under the M25, and then on to the next road crossing - which is my exit point, heading off to Byfleet and New Haw station.

 Enjoyment Rating : ⭐⭐⭐ ★ ★ / 5